socalledsound/nu-outline/WEEK5.md

 ## React Course Outline week 5

-# WEEKS 2-5 are just in the beginning stage!!!

 # ASYNC REDUX ++ ASYNC JAVASCRIPT

-    side project: weather app?  or some other api call do it without redux first
+## old stuff to keep:

+    client server communication
+    fetch but I'd like to redo and expand on promises thunk, but needs to be updated
+    we already did animation but will need to revisit it for the loading state building and deployment
+        -- those three sections are pretty good?
+        -- but I think we should lean on the CI approach harder because it's so much better

+#### v1 callback functions

+    -- set timeout x 2
+    -- how do we wait until the first one has finished?

+#### v2 PROMISES

-        react query ?!?!
+#### v3 API call side project with react query

-        FETCH
-        PROMISES
+    -- (RESEARCH SOME COOLER APIS?)

+#### v4

-    will have to also refactor the animations
+# ((( will have to also refactor the animations )))

 WORKSHOP:
 same as before but hopefully more manageable now!